-In my early years of gardening years, I came across the term Companion Planting too many times, to the point I thought it is an essential gardening practice.
+In my early gardening years, I came across the term Companion Planting too many times, to the point I thought it was an essential gardening practice.
 But when I was going through the chart, I got confused.
-So here is what you should know before to companion plant.
+So here is the truth behind companion planting.

 What is companion planting?

-According to the dictionary, companion planting is the close planting of different plants, that enhance each other’s growth and protect each other from pests.
+According to the dictionary, companion planting is the close planting of different plants that enhance each other’s growth and pest protection.

-“Companion planting is the practice planting of different crops in close proximity to each other in order to influence nutrient uptake, pest control, pollination, and other factors necessary to crop productivity“.
+“Companion planting is the practice of planting different crops in close proximity to each other to influence nutrient uptake, pest control, pollination, and other factors necessary to crop productivity.”
 According to Jeff Schalau, Associate Agent, Agriculture & Natural Resources

 University of Arizona Cooperative Extension.

-People, who believe in this practice, think that by planting certain plants next to each other has great benefits.
+People, who believe in this practice, think that planting certain plants next to each other has many benefits.

-- Tall plants provide shade to the shorter plants that do not withstand afternoon sun.
+- Tall plants provide shade to the shorter plants that do not withstand the afternoon sun.

-- Short plants with wide leaves provide shade for the soil and suppress weeds.
+- Short plants with broad leaves provide shade for the soil and suppress weeds.

 - Some plants, such as legumes, provide extra nutrients by fixing Nitrogen in the soil.